Hartvig Philip Rée: Career

 Rée had to take over his father's business sooner than expected when his father died in 1799.
-Hartvig Philip Rée quickly moved his father's business to Aarhus and opened a branch in Randers.
-He got involved in shipping and started importing coal, iron, salt and hops and exporting grain, wool, fur and hides.
+Rée quickly moved his father's business to Aarhus and opened a branch in Randers.
+He got involved in shipping and started importing coal, iron, salt and hops, and exporting grain, wool, fur and hides.
 He established a sugar refinery, a print shop, a dye business and a clothes factory in Randers.

-Rée became the wealthiest person in Aarhus, according to tax records, and he owned Den Rosenørnske Gård in Vestergade, a large mansion by the Aarhus River where he created a large romanticist garden that became famous at his time.
+Rée became the wealthiest person in Aarhus, according to tax records.
+He owned Den Rosenørnske Gård in Vestergade, a large mansion by the Aarhus River where he created a large romanticist garden that became famous at his time.

 Other activities

 In the 1820s, Rée established a synagogue in the first hall of the newly built side building in his estate in Vestergade.
 He published a number of works, mainly concerned with religious philosophy and theology.
-He was a proponent of a liberal interpretation of Jewish theology and reforms of Jewish traditions which he defended in a number of publications in German and Danish.
-He also published an interpretation of John's Revelation, wrote of national economy and occasionally some poetry.
+He was a proponent of a liberal interpretation of Jewish theology and reforms of Jewish traditions, which he defended in a number of publications in German and Danish.
+He also published an interpretation of John's Revelation, wrote of national economy, and occasionally wrote some poetry.